johnverberne/gbpapi/nca-docker/pcraster/readme.md

 The `nca.sh` script passes the NatuurlijkKapitaalModellen folder as virtual folder.
 This makes it possible to modify the script code without having to rebuild the Docker container.

+How to build the docker container, we use the docker description file Dockerfile

+docker build -t nca-docker .
+docker images
+docker run -it --rm nca-docker /bin/bash